tableaunoir/git-guide/README.md

-### How do I change the message of the last commit?
+### How do I change messages in previous commit?

-Run `git commit --amend -m "New commit message"`.
+To change the message of the *last* commit, run `git commit --amend -m "New commit message"`.
+Otherwise, read the manual because git is too user-friendly.

 ### Error when push!